JeffOnABike/crab-project/README.md

 ###Exponential smoothing

-ETS: I fit models with the ets function from R's forecast package.
+I fit models with the ets function from R's forecast package.
 I suppressed the gamma parameter to overlook any perceived seasonality.
 The exponential smoothing models were interesting to investigate as they consistently were fit with alpha parameters extremely close to 1 and near-zero beta parameters.
 This communicated to me that this variety of model wasn't returning anything really sophisticated: It was essentially predicting this year's landings for next year.
 That being said, it did not perform too badly in testing!

 ###Linear Regression